Neoanarika/Blog/README.md

-# mingliang.github.io
+# Research Blog
-Hi there dear reader, welecome to my github blog where I blog about my adventures in Artificial Intelligence and scientific ideas I randomly have.
+Hi there dear reader, welecome to my github blog where I blog about my adventures in Artificial Intelligence and random scientific ideas I have.